jxlxx/julio/content/posts/06-aws-cdk-basics.md

 Every CDK app should be in its own directory.

-For this tutorial, all my code is in `BackendGuild`.
+For this tutorial, all my code is in `/BackendGuild`.
 So I did:

 ```bash
 mkdir CDKWorkshop